avrymi-asraf/IMPR-ex2/.github/copilot-instructions.md

     Main purpose of function demonstration.

     Args:
-        arg1 (str): First argument description and assumptions arg2 (int): Second argument description and assumptions
+        arg1 (type): First argument description and assumptions and and what is every dim (if has) arg2 (type): Second argument description and assumptions and what is every dim (if has)

     Returns:
-        str: Description of what the function returns
+        type: Description of what the function returns, asuumptions, and what is every dim (if has)

     Raises:
         ValueError: If arg2 is negative